needle-mirror/com.unity.game-foundation/Documentation~/GameFoundationSdk.md

     /// </returns>
     public static Deferred Initialize(IDataAccessLayer dataLayer);

-You can also unitialize Game Foundation if needed, for example to free resources or reload from Persisted Data using:
+You can also unintialize Game Foundation if needed to free resources or reload from Persisted Data using:

     /// <summary>
     ///     Frees the resources of the <see cref="GameFoundationSdk"/>.